 Other Endogenous Material Removal

 Other endogenous molecules that are commonly found in biological samples include polysaccharides, salts, nucleic acids, metabolites in urine, and secondary metabolites.
 Because these molecules can also modify the signal response of the analyte of interest, they are removed via methods such as filtration, centrifugation, or simple dilution.
-Metabolites are very important as they will have the same daughter ion in MS and will interfere with analysis.
+Metabolites are very important as they may have the same daughter ion in MS and can possibly interfere with analyte detection.
 Metabolites can be removed during sample cleanup step, but in most cases, it is preferred to collect metabolites in the sample as it is often important to quantitate metabolites as well.
+Ideally, robust bioanalytical method development and validation aims to separate and reliably detect a drug and its metabolite(s) in a single method.

 Dried blood spot (DBS) testing involves the collection of a blood sample by pricking either a heel or a finger and blotting blood onto high-quality filter paper.
 The blood can be eluted from the paper using buffer to dissolve the dried blood before analysis, or the blood can be analyzed directly from the paper using desorption electrospray ionization (DESI) or direct analysis in real time (DART).

-Robust assay method development and validation is key to accurate measurements of drugs and biomarkers in biological samples.
-Several underlying steps are adequately completed during bioanalytical method development.
+Robust bioanalytical method development and validation is key to accurate measurements of drugs, metabolites, and biomarkers in bioanalytical assays.
+Several underlying steps are adequately completed during bioanalytical research.
 Above all, we must determine and consider the nature and any relevant characteristics of the sample itself.
-For example, the composition of the sample and the expected concentration of the analyte constitute a couple of noteworthy criteria among several others to be considered.
+For example, the composition of the sample and the expected concentration range of the analyte constitute a couple of noteworthy criteria among several others to be considered.
+The FDA, EMA, ICH, and other regulatory agencies provide bioanalytical method development guidelines that ensure adherence to the principles required for reliable bioanalytical methods.

 First, we define the goal or purpose as this usually drives the method design.
 Next, we determine the analyte concentration range and select the reference standard to set the boundaries of the method design space.
-Consequently, we get ready to create the detailed method steps and various standard operating procedures (SOPs).
-Figuring out the experimental matrix and sampling plan help to fill in SOP details for testing and analyzing critical study parameters.
-At this point, the method can be tested and optimized for validation and actual sample analysis.
+Consequently, we get ready to create the detailed method steps while following established standard operating procedures (SOPs).
+Figuring out the experimental matrix and sampling plan help to fill in procedural details for testing and analyzing critical study parameters.
+At this point, the method can be tested and optimized for bioanalytical validation and actual sample analysis.

 The selectivity of a method is its ability to differentiate between the analyte, the internal standard, and any other biological matter found in the sample.
-The selectivity of the method is determined by analyzing at least six blank samples.
+The selectivity of the method is determined by analyzing at least six blank samples from differing sources.
 Blank samples comprise of the biological matrix without any analyte or internal standard.

-Carry-over is the presence of the analyte in a blank sample analysis that has been conducted following a high-concentration sample.
-Analyzing a blank sample after a high-concentration sample or after the upper limit of quantification (ULOQ) calibration standard will show if carry-over is an issue for your analysis or not.
+Carry-over is the presence of the analyte in a blank sample analysis that has been conducted following a high-concentration sample, and needs to be addressed during the bioanalytical development for any chromatographic assay Analyzing a blank sample after a high-concentration sample or after the upper limit of quantification (ULOQ) calibration standard will show if carry-over is an issue for your analysis or not.
 Carry-over in a blank sample should not exceed 20% of the lower limit of quantification (LLOQ).

 Lower Limit of Quantification (LLOQ)

-A calibration curve is prepared by measuring the response from a set of calibration standards prepared that increase linearly in concentration.
+For chromatographic assays calibration curve is prepared by measuring the response from a set of prepared calibration standards that increase linearly in concentration.
+Calibrators are prepared similarly for ligand binding assays, but the response may be non-linear and require more complex mathematical fitting.
 Calibration standards are prepared by spiking blank matrix solution with a known concentration of reference standard.
 The calibration curve should have at least six concentrations of calibration standards plus a blank (a matrix that has been through the sample preparation process but does not contain either an analyte or internal standard) and a zero (blank containing internal standard).
-Each calibration standard should be measured in three replicates, and the calibration curve should be continuous and reproducible.
+Each calibration standard should meet pre-defined criteria for accuracy, precision, and selectivity.
+The calibration curves can be monitored over repeated batch assays to ensure bioanalytical assays are accurate, precise, and reproducible.

 Accuracy vs. Precision

-Accuracy is defined by the closeness of the measured analyte concentration to the actual strength of the analyte.
+Accuracy is defined by the closeness of the measured analyte concentration to the actual concentration of the analyte in the sample.
 Precision is the closeness of repeated measurements of analyte concentration to each other.
-Both accuracy and precision are measured using Quality control samples.
-Accuracy is expressed as a percentage and is acceptable if at least five QC standard replicates at three concentration levels are within 15% of the nominal concentrations.
-Precision is expressed as the coefficient of variation (CV; also known as relative standard deviation, RSD) and is acceptable if the CV is within 15%.
+In bioanalytical research, both accuracy and precision are measured using Quality Control samples (QC).
+Accuracy is expressed as a percentage and is acceptable if at least five QC standard replicates at three concentration levels are within 15% of the nominal concentrations for chromatographic assays and 20% for ligand binding assays during bioanalytical method development and validation.
+Precision is expressed as the coefficient of variation (CV; also known as relative standard deviation, RSD) and is acceptable if the CV is within 15% for chromatographic assays and 20% for ligand binding assays.

-If a sample needs to be diluted to fit within the detection range of the instrument, it’s vital to ensure that the act of diluting the sample will not affect the accuracy and precision.
-To test whether dilution affects accuracy and/or precision (the dilution integrity), a sample of blank matrix should be spiked with analyte at a concentration above the upper limit of quantification (ULOQ) and then diluted with blank matrix to within the range of the study dilutions and then tested for accuracy and precision values.
+If a sample needs to be diluted to fit within the detection range of the instrument, it’s vital to ensure that the act of diluting the sample will not affect the accuracy and precision of the measurement during bioanalytical analysis.
+To test whether dilution affects accuracy and/or precision (the dilution integrity), a sample of blank matrix should be spiked with analyte at a concentration above the upper limit of quantification (ULOQ) and then diluted with blank matrix to within the range of the study dilutions and then tested for accuracy and precision values Dilution integrity is tested during bioanalytical validation and appropriate controls are included in all sample runs where dilutions are included.

 For any bioanalysis, a well-characterized solution of an analyte, known as a reference standard, is used to prepare calibration standards and quality control (QC) standards in the biological matrix.
 Calibration standards are used to generate the calibration curve, and quality control samples are used to measure the performance of the method.
 Calibration and QC standards can be prepared either by diluting reference standard in organic solvent and then spiking that into the biological matrix or by spiking the reference standard into biological matrix and further diluting the standards with more matrix.

-A structurally similar or an analog of the analyte is generally used as Internal Standard, but a stable labeled analyte of the molecule is an ideal internal standard if available.
-Most importantly an ideal internal standard must not interfere with the analyte and stable labeled internal standard must not contain over 1-2% of unlabeled analyte as that can interfere with quantitation.
+For chromatographic assays, a structurally similar analog of the analyte is generally used as Internal Standard, but a stable labeled isotope analyte of the molecule is an ideal internal standard if available when using mass spectrometry detection.
+Most importantly an ideal internal standard must not interfere with the analyte and a stable labeled isotope internal standard must not contain over 1-2% of unlabeled analyte as that can interfere with quantitation.

-Matrix effects occur when any molecule (for example, metabolites or decomposition products) other than the analyte that is found in the sample changes the way the analyte responds during detection.
-It’s possible for matrix effects to cause either matrix suppression or enhancement of the analyte signal, both of which skew the results and reduce the accuracy of the analysis.
+Matrix effectsoccur when any molecule (for example, metabolites or decomposition products, vehicle excipients, or endogenous xenobiotics) other than the analyte that is found in the sample changes the way the analyte responds during detection.
+It’s possible for matrix effects to cause either matrix suppression or enhancement of the analyte signal.
 A value called the matrix factor (MF) can be calculated by determining the peak area of a sample of the blank matrix that has undergone sample preparation and then been spiked with an analyte and determining the peak area of a sample of a pure analyte.
 Simply put, the ratio of these two values gives the MF.
 To normalize the MF to the internal standard, divide the MF calculated for the analyte by the MF calculated for the internal standard.
+The impact of matrix effects is minimized during sample preparation for bioanalytical assays since calibrators and QCs are typically prepared in blank matrix matching that of the test samples.
+Understanding the matrix effect is useful during bioanalytical method development in order to target the appropriate calibration range and detection limits for sample analysis.

 Analyte stability is determined to ensure that sample handling and storage don’t affect the analyte concentration and therefore the analysis results in a specific sample matrix.
 Quality control samples are analyzed under varying sample handling conditions including storage at room temperature, in autosampler, during freeze-thaw cycle, and over long-term storage at specific temperatures vs. when freshly prepared, and the results are compared.
-The values determined should be within 15% of the nominal concentration.
+The values determined should be within 15% of the nominal concentration to demonstrate adequate stability under the various conditions.

-At NorthEast BioLab, we commonly test stability at room temperature for bench-top stability, as well as at -20 °C and at -70 °C for freeze-thaw stability.
+At NorthEast BioLab, we commonly test stability at room temperature for bench-top stability, as well as at -20 °C and at -70 °C for freeze-thaw and long-term storage stability.

+The FDA, ICH, and other regulatory agencies provide bioanalytical method development and validation guidelines outlining the required parameters for appropriate bioanalytical development, validation, and analysis.
 A full validation study should be performed for any custom assay method that is new, or that has been developed based on the literature.
-A fully validated method shows that it can be used to determine the concentrations of analytes such as a drug and its metabolite(s) realiably in a specific biological sample matrix from a particular species.
-The key characteristics that need to be determined for the performance of a method to be considered acceptable are selectivity, carry-over, the lower limit of quantitation (LLOQ), the calibration curve, accuracy and precision, dilution integrity, matrix effects, and analyte stability.
+A fully validated method shows that it can be used to determine the concentrations of analytes such as a drug and its metabolite(s) reliably in a specific biological sample matrix from a particular species.
+The key characteristics that need to be determined for the performance of a method to be considered acceptable are sensitivity selectivity, reproducibility, intra- and inter-day accuracy and precision, dilutional integrity, matrix effects, and analyte stability under all storage and sample handling and preparation conditions.

 There are times when a full method validation need not be performed.
 For example, when a method is based on a previously validated method where only minor changes have been made.
 Partial validation must be run when an analysis is performed in another laboratory or using different equipment, or when the sample origin or storage conditions have changed.
 A partial validation may be as straightforward as determining the accuracy and precision of the modified method.